Xcruser/WeatherAppOBS/README.md

 ## Usage 🚀

 To use the Weather App, simply open the `index.html` file in a web browser.
-The app will automatically load weather data for different cities and update the display every 30 seconds.
+The app will automatically load weather data for different cities and update the display every 5 minutes.

 ## Customization ✏️